audiojs/audio/README.md

 ## Motivation

-We wanted to create versatile polyfunctional userland utility for audio manipulations, to the contrary of low-level [audio packages](https://github.com/audiojs).
+We wanted to create high-level utility for audio manipulations, to the contrary low-level [audio packages](https://github.com/audiojs).
 We looked for an analog of [Color](https://npmjs.org/package/color) for color manipulations, [jQuery](https://jquery.org) for DOM, [regl](https://npmjs.org/package/regl) for WebGL, [opentype.js](http://opentype.js.org/) for fonts, in audio world.

-As a result it turned out to be infrastructural high-level glue component for _audio-*_ packages and _gl-*_ audio visualizing components.
+The result turned out to be central infrastructural component for [audiojs packages](https://github.com/audiojs) and glue for [audio visualizing components](https://github.com/audio-lab).

 ## Credits